-Although not directly responsible for off-campus security, the University of Puget Sound and Security Services Department works closely with the Tacoma Police Department in monitoring the neighborhood surrounding our campus.
+Although not directly responsible for off-campus security, the University of Puget Sound and Security Services works closely with the Tacoma Police Department in monitoring the neighborhood surrounding our campus.
 We utilize local law enforcement to monitor the activities at any non-campus locations.

-When responding to criminal incidents (both on campus and off) that involve or affect the university, the Tacoma Police Department routinely advises the Security Services Department for informational and/or follow-up purposes.
+When responding to criminal incidents (both on campus and off) that involve or affect the university, the Tacoma Police Department routinely advises Security Services for informational and/or follow-up purposes.